Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes

 We further illustrate the difference between these strategies with a simple example.

-\paragraph{Example 1} Suppose that the hazard specific to the potential primary outcome event and intercurrent event are $\lambda_1(t;w) = a_w t$ and $\lambda_2(t;w) = c_w$, $w = 1, 0$, respectively.
+\begin{example} Suppose that the hazard specific to the potential primary outcome event and intercurrent event are $\lambda_1(t;w) = a_w t$ and $\lambda_2(t;w) = c_w$, $w = 1, 0$, respectively.
 Therefore, the marginal distribution of the potential primary outcome event is Weibull, with $T(w) \sim Weibull(2, \sqrt{2/a_w})$.
-Suppose the intercurrent event would neither prevent nor modify the hazard of the primary outcome event.
+Suppose the intercurrent event neither prevents nor modifies the hazard of the primary outcome event.
 Table \ref{tab:eg} lists the analytical forms of $\mu_w^k(t)$.
 In the hypothetical scenario I, $c'_w = c_0$; in the hypothetical scenario II, $c'_w = 0$.
-In Supplementary Material B, we conduct simulations to evaluate the estimators and confidence intervals.
+In Supplementary Material B, we conduct a simulation study to assess the estimators and confidence intervals. \end{example}